Patient-reported Outcomes and Patient Safety in acute and/or critical illness (POPS)

 Ongoing research projects

-- Return to work after cardiac surgery
+- Risk factors for reduced work participation after cardiac surgery

 Research group leader